TabulateJarl8/vapor/README.md

 ## Requirements
 This package is built on top of textual and aiohttp, and uses poetry to manage dependencies.
 To install dependencies locally, just run `poetry install` in the repository's directory.

+## Private Steam Account Error
+This error occurs if your game details are set to private in your privacy settings.
+First, double check that you're using the correct Steam ID or vanity URL.
+This is different from your display name.
+To make sure, you can directly copy your profile URL into Vapor and your Steam ID will be extracted.
+Your profile URL will look like `https://steamcommunity.com/id/<vanity_name>` or `https://steamcommunity.com/profiles/<steam_id>`.

+If you've double checked that your account information is correct, please complete the following steps to fix this issue:

+1. From Steam, click the user dropdown and select "View my profile"
+1. Click the "Edit Profile" button
+2. Click the "Privacy Settings" tab
+3. Set "Game details" to Public
+4. Uncheck the Always keep my total playtime private option

 ## Contributing
 Contributions are welcomed!
 For bug fixes, improvements, or feature requests, feel free to open an issue or pull request.